Why Boundaries are Important Between Teachers and Students

 I have discussed on many occasions the importance of positive relationships when working with young people.
+Teacher student boundaries are essential for safeguarding and professional conduct.
 I work with vulnerable student groups, mainly autistic young people, and those who communicate and see the world differently.
 This relationship dynamic can shape their view of adult to adult and adult to child interactions for their entire lives.
 You have the responsibility for ensuring you have a positive impact throughout their time with you.
 This is especially vital for those who have experienced trauma in the past or display extreme challenging behaviour.
 Without trust and mutual understanding any teaching or behaviour strategies will fail.

 In all settings it is now widely accepted that the quality of the teacher/student relationship affects outcomes (Davies et al 2015).
 However the nature of these relationships must vary according to setting.
 Lets not forget also that we are dealing with people and people are all different.
 They have different tolerances and styles of interactions.
 One area of education outside of EYFS where these boundaries will by necessity appear very different is SEN and alternative provision.
 It is here that the boundary dilemmas facing schools will be more important.
 Firstly elements of intimate care are involved and the student population is incredibly vulnerable.
 Systems for child protection must be robust and best possible practice.
 Expectations for staff professionalism must be extremely high and any poor practice immediately managed.

 Developing a Respectful Teacher Student Relationship

 An important aspect of teacher student relationship in specialised settings is care.
 Whatever the academic focus I would argue that an ethos of care must be embedded throughout the schools practice.
 Not care as in “looking after” but care meaning an in depth knowledge and the student’s needs and wellbeing.
 The teacher or staff member must be an advocate and communication partner as well as a tutor of skills and knowledge.